 Section VII: Checklist of Coverages

-Most insurance policies written in Florida will contain a checklist of coverages section.
+Most property insurance policies written in Florida will contain a checklist of coverages section.
 This section does not replace your actual policy but is provided for informational purposes.
 It serves as an easy reference you can use to review what coverages are currently on your home, as well as deductibles and type of loss replacement.

 The checklist is broken down into similar subsections as contained on the previous declarations summary page.
 The property coverage section will list the limit of insurance—the maximum amount you could be reimbursed for losses and the loss settlement basis.